 This is the last spring festivity.
 It was created in 1316 and is held to commemorate the Eucharist.
 In Pollença it is accompanied by the ‘Ball de les Àguiles’ (Eagle Dance) as well as by the ritual dance of Sant Joan Pelós.

 To celebrate the patron saint’s day, all towns hold their summer festivals.
 They are an exciting experience, as they include: games, live music, night festivals, processions, traditions…

-Batalles de moros i cristians (Moors and Christianos battle):
+Batalles de moros i cristianos (Moors and Christians battle)

-In Port de Pollença people commemorate the Arab pirate invasion that took place centuries ago, as well as the battle and the victory of the Mallorcan over their invaders.
-It turns into a big festival and celebration on August 2.
+In Port de Sóller people commemorate the Arab pirate invasion that took place centuries ago, as well as the battle and the victory of the Mallorcans over their invaders.
+It turns into a big festival and celebration on May 11th.

 This procession takes place on the first Sunday in September in the village of Santa Margalida.
-The Blessed leads the procession followed by the authorities, shawm players, peasants, devils and 12 floats that reproduce the most important episodes of Catalina Tomàs’ life.
+The Blessed leads the procession followed by the authorities, shawm players, peasants, devils (‘dimonis‘) and 12 floats that reproduce the most important episodes of Catalina Tomàs’s life.

 Dijous Bo, Inca

 On this festive day, you can easily find 200,000 people in Inca’s streets.
 While Dijous Bo used to be an important cattle market, it has now turned into a lively fun fair that has something on offer for everyone.
 Diverse stands offer arts and crafts, leather goods and Mallorcan produce.
 In addition, there are fun rides and many other attractions.
 Dijous Bo takes place on the second Thursday in November.

 The largest festival on Mallorca takes place this November in Inca where the island comes together to celebrate local crafts and cuisine. […] Dijous Bo